swaradgat19/swaradgat19.github.io/_pages/projects.md

 description: These are some of the projects I've worked on, ranging from Data Analytics, Medical Imaging to Full Stack Development
 nav: true
 nav_order: 1
-display_categories: [Data Visualization and Analytics, Computer Vision]
+display_categories: [Data Visualization and Analytics, Computer Vision, Operating Systems]
 horizontal: false
 ---